kriti8671/NC-DHT/README.md

 From the src/go directory, run the benchmarking script (adjust the filename as per your implementation):go run benchmark.go This will generate the encoding/decoding performance data (e.g., benchmark_plot.png).

 Run Python Benchmarks (Threshold Operations):
 From the src/python directory, run the threshold cryptography benchmarking script:python threshold_benchmark.py This will generate the threshold operation performance data (e.g., keygen500_performance_boxplot.png).

-View Results:
-Benchmark plots are saved in the figures directory.
-Detailed analysis is available in the white paper: Os_Project-2.pdf.

 #### Key Findings

 Reed-Solomon Encoding/Decoding:

 Successfully recovers from missing shards but not corrupted shards.

 Encoding/decoding times increase non-linearly with the number of quorums (see Figure 1 in the white paper).

 Threshold Operations:
 Key generation complexity: Observed (O(n^{1.35})) vs. theoretical (O(n^2)).

 Verification complexity: Observed (O(1)), aligning with theoretical expectations.

 See Figure 2 and Table 1 in the white paper for detailed results.

 Future Work

 Integrate threshold signatures using a stable Go library.

 Enhance Reed-Solomon to handle corrupted shard recovery.

 Simulate network behavior and test NC-DHT under diverse workloads.